What You Need to Know Before You Visit the Wizarding World of Harry Potter

 Logistics

 Universal has a handful of hotels that are considered ‘on site.’
-We were staying at one of them, Sapphire Falls.
-There were a couple of restaurants in the hotel, a large pool, movie night for the kids, an arcade, and probably lots more that we didn’t get to know.
-The best part about staying ‘on site’ is that you get admission to the park 1 hour before everyone else.
+I have stayed at both Sapphire Falls and Royal Pacific.
+There were a couple of restaurants in both hotels, a large pool, activities for the kids, an arcade, and probably lots more that we didn’t get to know.
+The best part about staying ‘on site’ is that you get admission to Islands of Adventure 1 hour before everyone else (there is some seasonal adjustment to all of this so double check all of this depending on when you are visiting).
 Obviously there are plenty of people staying at these hotels, but it was still VERY quiet in Harry Potter World for the first hour both days which was really nice.
-The hotels are a quick 10 minute walk to the park OR they all have sweet shuttle boats that leave every 10-20 minutes.
+The hotels are a quick 10 minute walk to the park OR they all have sweet shuttle boats that leave every 5-10 minutes.
 We ended up walking to the park in the morning to avoid the lines at the ferry boats, but took a boat home every day.

 Park Rides

 I’m a theme park newbie so this may be obvious intel, but… the lines at these parks can be INSANE.
-There is an estimated wait time posted at the end of each ride which was SUPER helpful, but you can also purchase an express pass which allows you to cut the line in half (typically).
-Our package gave us unlimited express passes, but there’s another tier that allows you one express pass per ride each day.
+There is an estimated wait time posted at the end of each ride in addition to the the Universal app which was SUPER helpful, but you can also purchase an express pass which allows you to cut the line in half (typically).
+Not all rides have express pass access, but I’d say it’s well worth it.
 Honestly?
 I can’t imagine taking on the park withOUT an express pass.
 The rides that we went on were amazing, but they were also like 3 minutes long.
 Waiting for TWO HOURS to ride something for 3 minutes feels insane.
-The nice thing about the Harry Potter rides, specifically (with the exception of the Hippogriff one) is that there are definitely fun things to see and enjoy while you’re on line winding through the castle or Gringotts Bank.
+The nice thing about the Harry Potter rides, specifically, (with the exception of the Hippogriff one) is that there are definitely fun things to see and enjoy while you’re on line winding through Hogwarts, Hagrid’s castle or Gringotts Bank.
 Update: I gather the wait times vary according to the season, so keep this in mind if you’re visiting during the ‘off’ season.

-Many of the rides will require you to check your luggage.
-I wore a fanny sack with a secure buckle and was able to keep this on the entire time which was a big help/ time saver.
+Many of the rides will require you to check your luggage in lockers for each ride; this is super easy but I wore a fanny sack with a secure buckle and was able to keep this on the entire time which was a big help/ time saver.
 I suspect shoes like flip flops would be an issue too so consider footwear, floppy hats, etc. when you head into the park!

-There are only 4 rides in Harry Potter World: Escape from Escape from Gringotts, Hogwarts Castle (Harry Potter and the Forbidden Journey), Flight of the Hippogriff, and the Hogwarts Express (this train ride is how Universal Studios connects to Islands of Adventure so you can’t go on this ride unless you have a ticket to both parks).
+There are only 4 rides in Harry Potter World: Escape from Gringotts (in Universal), Hogwarts Castle (Harry Potter and the Forbidden Journey) (in Islands of Adventure), Flight of the Hippogriff (in Islands of Adventure), and Hagrid’s Motorbike Adventure (in Islands of Adventure).
+The Hogwarts Express is a short train ride which is how Universal Studios connects to Islands of Adventure so you can’t go on this “ride” unless you have a ticket to both parks.

 We did every ride once, and some rides more than once.
 The Hogwarts Express is super fun, but it’s definitely a glorified Harry Pottered train ride.
 Flight of the Hippogriff is a classic roller coaster, but definitely geared towards a younger rider.
 Both Escape from Gringotts Bank and Harry Potter and the Forbidden Journey are an amazing combination of 4D technology and animatronic special effects.
-If you’re prone to motion sickness, these rides definitely give the sensation of moving all around, but both of us loved all the rides and went on these two more than once!
+If you’re prone to motion sickness, these rides definitely give the sensation of moving all around so take your Dramamine in advance.
+Both of us loved all the rides and went on these two more than once!
+The Hagrid ride is the newest one and has the longest wait.
+It’s unlike any of the other rides so probably worth the wait believe it or not… when we were there in 2023, the longest wait was right when the park opened because everyone raced for it, but we found that mid morning was the fastest.

 Harry Potter Experiences in Both Parks